Mikal Bridges NBA Preview vs. the Celtics

 Celtics 2022-23 Defensive Insights

-- Allowing 111.4 points per game last year made the Celtics the fourth-ranked squad in the league defensively.
+- The Celtics were fourth in the league last season, allowing 111.4 points per contest.

-- In terms of rebounds, the Celtics were 18th in the league last year, giving up 44 per contest.
+- The Celtics conceded 44 rebounds on average last season, 18th in the league.

-- In terms of assists, the Celtics gave up 23.1 per game last season, ranking them second in the league.
+- Looking at assists, the Celtics were second in the league defensively last year, allowing 23.1 per game.

-- On defense, the Celtics gave up 11.6 made three-pointers per game last year, fifth in the league.
+- The Celtics allowed 11.6 made 3-pointers per game last season, fifth in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!